Identity of Speakers

 Summary

 On March 16, 2026, the University of Florida College Republicans filed a complaint in the United States District Court challenging the University of Florida’s decision to deactivate their registered student organization.
-The dispute arose from a social media post associated with members of the College Republicans that showed two students, identified in reporting as members associated with the organization, performing a Nazi salute.
-The post included a photograph of the gesture circulated on social media and associated commentary, which formed the basis for the university’s disciplinary review.
-Following that review, the university revoked the group’s status as a registered student organization after concluding that the conduct violated policies governing discrimination, harassment, and conduct that could contribute to a hostile environment.
-The University of Florida College Republicans alleged that the deactivation constituted viewpoint discrimination and retaliation for protected political speech in violation of the First Amendment, and they sought reinstatement of their recognition and access to student organization benefits.
+The dispute arose from a social media post associated with members of the organization that showed two individuals, identified as affiliated with the group, performing a Nazi salute.
+The image circulated online along with related commentary and became the basis for a university disciplinary review.
+Following that review, the university revoked the group’s status as a registered student organization, concluding that the conduct violated policies governing discrimination, harassment, and conduct contributing to a hostile environment.
+The organization alleged that the deactivation constituted viewpoint discrimination and retaliation for protected political speech in violation of the First Amendment and sought reinstatement and restoration of student organization benefits.

-The University of Florida College Republicans disputed the basis for the action, arguing in their filing that the university improperly relied on external determinations and misapplied its policies governing student organizations.
-They contended that the post reflected political expression protected by the First Amendment and that the university treated that expression as punishable conduct.
-The dispute, as framed in the complaint, concerned whether a public university could withdraw recognition from a student political organization based on expressive conduct attributed to individual members and the perceived meaning of that conduct.
+The College Republicans disputed the university’s justification, arguing that it improperly relied on external determinations and misapplied its policies.
+They contended that the conduct at issue constituted protected expressive activity and that the university attributed individual actions and associated online activity to the organization as a whole.
+The complaint framed the dispute as whether a public university may withdraw recognition from a student political organization based on expressive conduct and the perceived meaning of that conduct, including contextual factors considered by the university in its decision.